 View history to see the results of one of your CI jobs.
 Click

 View code analysis… for any of the job runs to see the full rundown of the changing state of your Apex code.

 When you view your code analysis results for each job run, Gearset will display any detected rule violations and group them within the class that they belong to.
 You can click the menu on the left to view specific violation categories or use the text filter to narrow your results down to a specific class.

 For any violation detected, Gearset will tell you which line of code the issue begins on and provide a description of the violation, so you can easily understand why issues have been flagged.
 For more detailed information on each specific rule, click the name of the rule and you’ll be taken to the PMD library for a more in-depth look at the individual rule and its implementation.

 Want to try out Gearset’s static code analysis?

-Fully configurable static code analysis will help your team maintain consistent, best-practice coding standards for all of your deployments, so you can be confident that your team will be developing at their best.
-If you’re interested in trying out this feature, start your free 30-day trial with Gearset today.
+Fully configurable static code analysis will help your team maintain consistent, best-practice coding standards for all of your deployments, so you can be confident that your team will be developing at their best — start your free 30-day trial with Gearset today.